 Evaluation metrics.
-Usually the goal in radar signal processing is to maximize the detection performance.
+Usually, the goal in radar signal processing is to maximize the detection performance.
 Thus, a rather intuitive measure is the area under the receiver operating characteristics curve (AUC), which describes the ability to disentangle targets from noise at various thresholds.
-Another performance indicator is the mean absolute error (MAE) in decibels (dB) between the range profile amplitude of targets computed from label signals and the amplitude of targets from predicted signals.
-In our evaluation, we employed the AUC, the MAE and the signal-to-noise ratio (SNR).
+The target detection threshold grows iteratively from the lowest value to the largest value in range profile, modifying the probability of false alarms.
+Another performance indicator is the mean absolute error (MAE) in decibels (dB) between the range profile amplitude of targets from predicted signals.
+In our evaluation, we employed the AUC, the MAE and the mean SNR improvement ($\overline{\Delta SNR}$), which is computed for the target with the highest amplitude in a signal as the difference between SNR after and before interference mitigation.

 Baseline.
-A very common approach to eliminate the interference is to replace amplitudes higher that a specific threshold with zero (e.g. [4], [9]).
+A very common approach to eliminate the interference is to replace amplitudes higher than a specific threshold with zero (e.g. [5], [10]).
 This method is denoted as zeroing.
 Hyperparameter tuning.
 We tune the hyperparameters of our FCN models on a validation set.
 We kept 20% of the training set (8,000 samples) for validation.
 We used the same hyperparameters for both architectures, in order to minimize the chance of overfitting in hyperparameter space.
 We trained the models for 100 epochs with a mini-batch size of 10 samples.
-We set the learning rate to $10^{-5}$ and we used a weight decay of $10^{-5}$ .
+We set the learning rate to 10^{-5} and we used a weight decay of 10^{-5} .
 These parameters are obtained using grid search.
 In a similar fashion, we employed grid search on the validation set to find the threshold parameter for our baseline, the zeroing method.